Studio located at Varsity Lakes, Gold Coast!

 Siblings

 Please bring plenty of snacks for them.
-If one parent or another family member can take the older siblings out or home after family photos are taken, I can then fully focus on your baby.
-There is also a beautiful big park just a few meters down the road with a large playground to keep them happy.
+If one parent or another family member can take the older siblings out or home after the family photos are taken, I can then fully focus on your baby.
+There is also a beautiful big park just a few metres down the road with a large playground to keep them happy.

 Attention Dads!